pan317/J124-Final/README.md

 ### Scope of Analysis
 1) What is the situation of consumption based on the current level of CPI and income growth?
-2) what commodities are most correlated with CPi
+2) what commodities are most correlated with CPi？
-3) what types of commodities are the main factors originating from high CPi
+3) what types of commodities are the main factors cause high CPI？
-4) what are the main factors driving inflation at different times
+4) what are the main factors driving inflation at different times?
-5) whether there is some lag in inflation
+5) whether there is some lag in inflation?

 ### Analysis
 1) Analysis 1